 Now, through generous funding from Simmons alumnae/i, we are able to support faculty efforts to carry on that legacy by connecting their own teaching, scholarship, and creativity to communities in and beyond Boston.
-Specifically, funding will support the creation of three rotating Alumni Chairs in Public Arts, Public Media, and Public Humanities.
+Specifically, funding will support the creation of an Alumni Chair in Public Engagement.

 A signature program for how The Ifill College engages the world and demonstrates the role of the arts, media, and humanities to a vibrant, diverse democracy.

 DEADLINE: Jan 15 (when open)

 APPLICATION: Apply now online

 To serve as an Alumni Chair, Ifill faculty propose a civic or public engagement project, such as deepening mutually beneficial partnerships with local communities, acting as a public intellectual, increasing access to arts and education, addressing underrepresentation in the arts and media, offering public opportunities for civic engagement, or in some way empowering communities to maximize their potential.

 Project possibilities are many but the goal is the same: vibrant communities through the best of media, arts, and the humanities.
 The Alumni Chair program provides faculty with the crucial time and funding to bring public engagement projects to reality.
 This approach supports direct community impact and fosters students who see themselves as citizens and members of communities.